ArtMiranda/sintecadoravalim/README.md

 Website for "Sintecadora Valim"

-Simple first website made in HTML and CSS
+Simple first website made in HTML, CSS and a bit of PHP

 ### Features and pages